 The “what,” “so what,” and “now what” framework

 Stan referred to this as the continuum of insight.
 Learning what people are thinking and feeling, generating some insights around what that means and then taking action based on those insights.
-He encourages insights professionals to go beyond the what and so what and push into the now what to establish authority.
+He encouraged insights professionals to go beyond the what and so what and push into the now what to establish authority.

-Instead of showing up on a monthly or quarterly basis, delivering and report and leaving – what will it take for insights professionals to be permanent member of the table and not part of the menu?
+Instead of showing up on a monthly or quarterly basis, delivering and report and leaving, what will it take for insights professionals to be permanent member of the table and not part of the menu?
 First, you have to earn it, it is not given to you.
 Second, you have to be asking the questions that are provocative and not just answering questions other people give you.

 There is a Confusion between Sympathy and Empathy

 No consumer ever wants a marketer to feel sorry for them.
-They want marketers to understand who they are and how to meet the problems in their life – this is Empathy.
+They want marketers to understand who they are and how to meet the problems in their life – this is empathy.
 Sympathy leads to alienation by separating people you feel sorry for, people you don’t feel sorry for.